This shipping story/info document consist of two parts:

 After nine years of traveling in South America we were ready for a change.
 This meant shipping the Land Cruiser to a new destination.
 Contrary to our original idea to continue north to Central and North America, we decided to ship across the Pacific, and go to the Far East.

 The idea was to ship from Colombia (e.g. Cartagena).
 However, we never got there.
-When in Venezuela (fall of 2015, find the stories here), the president closed all borders with Colombia and the only way to exit the country was to Brazil.
+When we were in Venezuela , the president closed all borders with Colombia and the only way to exit the country was to Brazil.
 That brought us back in the Amazon.